GagaGievous/The-Crusader-s-Quest/README.md

 HP: If it goes to zero, you die.

 Martial Prowess: Your power in combat.
-A high Martial Prowess will make you invulnerable to damage.
+A high Martial Prowess will make you invulnerable to damage from enemies.

 Consumption Rate: How much food you use every turn.
 If your food hits zero, you will start to use up Endurance.